 - Skills required to quickly understand and address complex issues

-The first week, the week prior to travel, will involve online experiences that include an introduction to the course, preparation for studying abroad, and expectations.
-You will be required to read materials and participate in online review and discussion sessions.
+The first week, the week prior to travel, involves online experiences that include an introduction to the course, preparation for being abroad, and expectations.
+You are required to read materials and participate in online review and discussion sessions.
 In addition, you will submit a Leadership Self-Reflection Paper at the end of the first week.

-The second week of the course will involve face-to-face experiential learning in Scotland (further details below).
-Over seven days, working with UAlbany staff and local students as guides, you will be immersed in the multifaceted reality of Scotland.
+The second week of the course involves face-to-face experiential learning in Scotland (further details below).
+Over seven days, working with UAlbany staff and local students as guides, you are immersed in the multifaceted reality of Scotland.
 This provides you with the opportunity to develop cultural intelligence and reflect deeply on your own leadership styles.
-Each day will begin at 7:30 a.m. and end at 9:00 p.m. with all meals shared together.
-During this week abroad, you will be introduced to InnoVenture, a technique that asks you to explore a challenge and provides a framework for your leadership learning.
+Each day begins at 7:30 a.m. and end at 9:00 p.m. with all meals shared together.
+During this week abroad, you are introduced to InnoVenture, a technique that asks you to explore a challenge and provides a framework for your leadership learning.
 You are immersed into the culture through a series of visits to organizations representing different sectors (as an example, in Edinburgh, Scotland: Scottish Parliament, BBC Scotland, RBS World Bank, Weir Group, Homeless World Cup, National Health Service, Glasgow Science Centre, Rockstar North, Cancer Research of Scotland, Murrayfield Stadium, Edinburgh International Festival, etc.).
 In addition, you will explore the challenge and practice the leadership skills required to quickly understand and address complex issues.
 You are also encouraged to explore the culture of the host organizations, and reflect on what your are learning about yourself and the way you operate in unfamiliar environments.

-The last week of the course, the week following travel to Scotland, will involve online experiences that include debriefing sessions with group discussions and requires final submission of the Leadership Profile Project.
+The last week of the course, the week following travel to Scotland, involves online experiences that include debriefing sessions with group discussions and requires final submission of the Leadership Profile Project.

 On-Site in Scotland

-Over six days, working with UAlbany staff and local students as guides, you will be immersed in the multifaceted reality of your new country.
+Over six days, working with UAlbany staff and local students as guides, you are immersed in the multifaceted reality of your new country.
 This provides you with the opportunity to develop cultural intelligence and reflect deeply on your own leadership styles.
-Each day will begin at 7:30 a.m. and end at 9:00 p.m. with all meals shared together.
+Each day begins at 7:30 a.m. and end at 9:00 p.m. with all meals shared together.